TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

      \end{array}
 $$

-With the spectral decomposition (see {prf:ref}`Thm:SymmetricMat:SpectralDecomp`) we found that any symmetric matrix $A$ can be written as a linear combination of rank one matrices $P_i$ Moreover, these matrices $P_i$ can be interpreted as projections onto orthogonal one-dimensional subspaces of $\R^n$.
+With the spectral decomposition (see {prf:ref}`Thm:SymmetricMat:SpectralDecomp`) we found that any symmetric matrix $A$ can be written as a linear combination of rank one matrices $P_i$.
+Moreover, these matrices $P_i$ can be interpreted as projections onto orthogonal one-dimensional subspaces of $\R^n$.
 Here the least we can say is that we have written $A$ as a linear combination of two rank 1 matrices.
 :::

 ::::